How To Get Rid Of A Pimple Trapped Under The Skin, From Experts

 Maiman says tea tree oil has antimicrobial properties and is capable of lowering levels of acne-causing bacteria on the skin when applied to acne lesions.
-In fact, one double-blind placebo-controlled study found that a 5% tea tree oil gel blend was an effective treatment for mild to moderate acne.
+In fact, one double-blind placebo-controlled study found that a 5% tea tree oil gel blend was an effective treatment for mild to moderate acne1.
 But since this oil is potent, Maiman recommends diluting the oil to avoid irritation—as is the case of all essential oils.
-We recommend diluting it with another hydrating, more gentle oil that won't clog pores like jojoba, almond, cedarwood, or grapeseed oil.
+We recommend diluting it with another hydrating, more gentle oil that won't clog pores like jojoba, almond, cedarwood2, or grapeseed oil.

 But one of the best options to pair with tea tree is pumpkin seed oil.
 "Pumpkin seed oil is rich in unsaturated fatty acids that can help reduce inflammation, and it also has anti-androgenic effects," says board-certified dermatologist Keira Barr, M.D.
 "You can dilute 1 to 5% tea tree oil in pumpkin seed oil to support acne treatment."